WELCOME TO THE APPALACHIAN OHIO

 Ticks are parasitic arachnids that feed on the blood of vertebrate animals, and so are important agents in the spread of a variety of diseases between wildlife and humans.
 The geographic ranges of many tick species have been expanding rapidly, and, along with them, the diseases they transmit.
 As as result, ticks are the most important vector of zoonotic infections in the temperate regions of the northern hemisphere.

-The primary goal of this project is to engage students from high schools across the Appalachian region of Ohio in a collaborative research experience that examines ecological factors that regulate population densities of the Blacklegged Tick (Ixodes scapularis) and prevalence rates of the causative agent of Lyme Disease (Borrelia burgdorferi) within these tick populations.
+The primary goal of this project is to engage students from high schools across the Appalachian region of Ohio in a collaborative research experience that examines ecological factors regulating Blacklegged Tick population densities and Borrelia burgdorferi prevalence rates within these ticks.

 “What would life be if we had no courage to attempt anything?”